Well, while you aren’t old enough to read fairytales, I’ll try to inspire you with these gorgeous Romanian castles.

 However, this royal residence became famous as the Count Dracula Castle, although there is no proof Bram Stoker has ever set foot here, or in Romania for that matter.

-Bran castle surrounding area is enchanting, and it’s indeed among the most beautiful medieval castle in Europe.
-If it’s not, I just put it there myself.
-Jokes apart, the castle rises atop a 200-foot-high rock (61 m), and when I was there the sky was perfectly blue, and the hill, trees, and surroundings were covered in snow.
-If this isn’t straight out of a fairy tale book, please tell what it is then!
+Jokes apart, the castle rises atop a 200-foot-high rock (61 m), and when I was there, the sky was perfectly blue, and the hill, trees, and surroundings were covered in snow.
+If this isn’t straight out of a fairy tale book, please tell me what it is then!

 Practical Information about Bran Castle